Zen Spot #93 -- Mindfulness, meditation and the Boogie Woogie baby monk February 10, 2018 00:05

 The wish to dance resides inside me.
-Ugly dancing is possible, of course.
-Everybody can ugly dance.
-Rhythm is desired, while trying to walk a path where desire leads away from enlightenment.
+Ugly dancing is possible, but everybody can ugly dance.
+Rhythm is desired, but desire leads away from enlightenment.

-Without desire, dancing is a neutral act because, well, all physical movement is a dance.
+Without desire, dancing is a neutral act because all physical movement is a dance.
 Rhythm can be found in silence, if only from one’s heartbeat.
-Dancing to one’s heartbeat, whether ugly or not, is unknowable by passersby.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.